 A minimum of a Second Class Honours degree (2:1 preferred) in a relevant subject or equivalent is required.
 Applicants without these formal qualifications but with significant appropriate/relevant work/life experience are encouraged to apply.

 Months of entry

-- to enable students to become well-trained historians
+- enable you to become a well-trained historian

-- to demonstrate their fitness to undertake research to doctoral level at Stirling or other universities in Britain and overseas.
-Both are achieved through the completion of independent study modules, field seminars and skills training, under supervision.
+- demonstrate your ability to undertake research to doctoral level at Stirling or other universities in Britain and overseas

-to co-ordinate the provision of additional or external skills training and to develop the application of research skills
+- coordination of the provision of additional or external skills training to develop the application of research skills

-- students will obtain practical experience of devising and applying a research method to interrogate primary sources
+- practical experience of devising and applying a research method to interrogate primary sources

 - project design involving the conceptualisation of research questions and the presentation of data and data analysis

 Qualification and course duration